shivroop4444/Simplesite-master/README.md

 # Simplesite-master
-# created by shivroop # SimpleSite A simple demo website.
+# created by Shivroop Malwadkar
+# SimpleSite A simple demo website.